l0ss/Grouper2/README.md

 ## Credits and Thanks

+ - Much assistance and code cleanup from @liamosaur
  - SDDL parsing from https://github.com/zacateras/
  - Thanks to @skorov8 for providing some useful registry key data.